 3

-Grow adds standard reports, 5 staff accounts, and international pricing tools - features Basic stores often end up paying for via apps anyway.
+Grow adds standard reports, 5 staff accounts, and international pricing tools.
+Basic stores often end up paying for these features via apps anyway.

 4